awstanley/Rose/README.md

 ## Notes

+I cannot emphasise enough that **Capstone will not work in diet mode if a relocation is required**.
+This is because `cs_insn_group` is used to check the groups.

 It is important to note that while this library is in alpha, it is being used.
 While the testing is limited to whatever I need it for, I will respond to issues as they arise (if they arise).